 [Check out our full product review of the Walk-By Scrabble Board here!]

-Tak: A Beautiful Game (Cheapass Games)
+Tak: A Beautiful Game (Cheapass Games/Greater Than Games)

 Many new games build off of classic mechanics, but very few new games truly feel like they could have been played centuries ago.
 Tak definitely fits that mold, using simple wooden pieces to create a game that feels both fresh and ancient all at once.
-Inspired by the eponymous game in Patrick Rothfuss’s KingKiller Chronicles series, Tak is a wonderful two-player game that quickly grows addictive. ($40 and up)
+Inspired by the eponymous game in Patrick Rothfuss’s KingKiller Chronicles series, Tak is a wonderful two-player game that quickly grows addictive. ($30)